 * President Preval urges Haitians to “protect your lives” (Adds rain reaching Haiti, Guantanamo measures)

 By Matthew Bigg

-Tomas was expected to hit Haiti on Thursday night, battering the stark and largely deforested land with surging waves and torrential rains of up to 10 or 15 inches (25-38 cm) in some areas.
+Tomas was expected to pass close to Haiti on Thursday night, carrying the threat for the largely deforested land of gusting winds, surging waves and torrential rains of up to 10 or 15 inches (25 or 38 cm) in some areas.

-An effort to move some 2,000 people from Corail, an exposed camp outside Port-au-Prince set up by the United Nations and aid groups to resettle homeless quake survivors, was obstructed by camp dwellers worried that authorities were trying to permanently move them out.
+Earlier, an effort to move some 2,000 people from Corail, an exposed camp outside Port-au-Prince set up by the United Nations and aid groups to resettle homeless quake survivors, was initially obstructed by camp dwellers worried that authorities were trying to permanently move them out.

-More than 100 yelling youths broke tables set up by aid workers to process the evacuees from the tent and tarpaulin camp of some 7,700 people located at the base of several bare hills outside of the quake-ravaged Haitian capital.
+More than 100 yelling youths broke tables set up by aid workers to process the evacuees from the camp of some 7,700 people at the base of bare hills outside the Haitian capital.

 “We are upset because they have not told us where we are going,” said Domarcand Fenel, the head of a committee of camp residents.
 “People believe they want to expel us.”

 “The big fear is for people on exposed mountains.
 These people are at high risk of landslides and flash flooding,” said Leonard Doyle, a spokesman for the International Organization for Migration, referring to the Corail camp residents.